 She also had leaky gut and other things as well, including multiple deficiencies, not just iron.
 So what are the solutions for that?
-Just taking iron on your own is not typically the best solution.
+Just taking iron supplementation on your own is not typically the best solution.
 You need to make sure you’re taking the right kind.
 I prefer iron glycinate.
 It’s highly absorbable and is designed not to cause constipation or gut reactions.

 As I said, she was also low in vitamin D plus many other nutrients that we checked.
-I will typically recommend Functional Five™, which is a multivitamin, fish oil, vitamin D, magnesium, and probiotics which help with absorption and gut health.
+I will typically recommend Functional Five™, which is a multivitamin, fish oil, vitamin D, magnesium, and probiotics that help with absorption and gut health.
 B12 and folic acid are common deficiencies I see as well as digestive enzymes.
 In her case, she needed stomach enzymes, including HCL.
 It helps absorb iron from foods and helps you break down your foods and absorb them better.

 Diet for Low Iron and Low Ferritin

 On top of that, I will use the FreeDiet®, because most people I see who are iron deficient are also gluten sensitive, which contributes to malabsorption.
 I put our patients on the FreeDiet®, which is not only free of gluten but gluten, grains, sugar, yeast, dairy eggs, soy, legumes, nightshades, and processed foods.
 These are the foods most commonly responsible for inflammation, leaky gut, and other chronic health issues.